imasloff/text-improvement-engine/README.md

 ```

 2. Open your web browser and go to http://127.0.0.1:5000/.
-3. Input the text in the provided textarea and upload the standard terms file (in TXT or CSV format).
+3. Input the text in the provided textarea and upload the standard terms file (in TXT or CSV format), you can skip file upload to use default standard terms.

 ## Results Analysis